SB 43 and CARE Court: Community FAQ

 What are court-ordered stabilization medications?

 Court-ordered stabilization medications can include anti-psychotic drugs.
-They are not the same as involuntary medication because it cannot be forcibly administered.
-But, even though they cannot be forcibly administered, failure to take the medication according to the plan can result in further actions from the court, like referral to conservatorship.
+They are not the same as involuntary medication because they cannot be forcibly administered.
+Though they cannot be forcibly administered, failure to take the medication according to the plan can result in further actions from the court, like referral to conservatorship.
 Although is legally different from “involuntary medication,” this is still coercive.

 What happens if I don’t show up to my CARE Court hearing?